-Make your own oven mitt in less than one hour using this free oven mitt sewing pattern.
-These DIY oven gloves are just the right size — not to big and floppy — and you can choose to quilt the outside of the oven mitt or leave it nice and smooth like I did.
-I’ll show you both methods below.
+Make your own oven mitt in less than one hour with my free oven mitt sewing pattern.
+These DIY oven gloves are just the right size — not too big and floppy — and you can choose to quilt the outside of the oven mitt or leave it nice and smooth.
+I’ve made them both ways, so I’ll show you both methods below.

-I didn’t want the quilting to show on the outside of the mitts – I wanted the smoother fabric look on the outside – so I quilted the inside first and then added the outside fabric.
+For my striped fabric oven mitts: I didn’t want the quilting to show on the outside of the striped fabric oven mitts – I wanted the smoother fabric look on the outside so it wouldn’t be too busy- so I quilted the inside first and then added the outside fabric.

-Sewing your own oven mitts is easy – I’ll show you how.
-The oven mitts pattern pairs well with my apron with built-in potholders and secret iPhone pocket free pattern.
+Sewing your own oven mitts is easy.
+My new striped oven mitts pairs well with my apron with built-in potholders and secret iPhone pocket free pattern.
 Now what to bake first??
 Shane is voting for this.

 This post contain affiliate links which means that products I recommend may give me a nominal commission at no extra cost to you.
 Thanks – your clicks help me make more free DIYs!